TypeScript (Node)

 So be sure to add node_modules to your .gitignore file to avoid accidentally committing your api key to your git repo.

-Develop First Function
+Deploy Your First Function

-Next, let’s develop our first custom function!
+Next, let’s deploy our first custom function!

 Open a new file called hello-world.ts and add the following code:

-function helloWorld(): string {
+async function helloWorld(): string {

 return 'Hello Poly World!';